Community Planning and Historic Preservation (CPHP)

 - Letters of Recommendation (3)

 - Writing Sample: A writing sample of at least 10-30 pages.
 This can be previous individual academic or professional work.
 It does not necessarily have to be related to historic preservation or community planning, however a related topic is preferred.
 The writing sample should demonstrate the ability to analyze a problem/question and clearly communicate your findings.
-Upload to the Writing Sample section of the Uploads Requirements page in the online application.
+Upload to the Writing Sample of the Uploads Requirements section of the online application.

 - Must be admitted by both programs to pursue dual degree.